UW-INFO442-WI23/academic_weapon/README.md

 2. Pick up time, email sent, extra details

 # Known Bugs & Workarounds
-1. Responsive Code: There are some workarounds in terms of images/items getting resized and/or repositioned when the screen gets resized.
+1. **Responsive Code:** There are some workarounds in terms of images/items getting resized and/or repositioned when the screen gets resized.
 This doesn't interfere with the functionality of our application though.
+2. **Navigating from Cart to About Us Page:** When products are in the cart, a user can click back and forth from "Shopping" to "Cart" without clearing the products in the users checkout cart.
+However, if a user with products in their cart go from "Cart" to "About Us" and back to "Cart", products in their checkout cart will be cleared.
+If given more time, we would implement a way for information to be stored (e.g. creating User profiles with product information saved for that particular user).
+3. **Cart Page:** When users select appropriate pick-up location and time, their selection is highlighted.
+However, when they move to click into the payment checkout information, the green visual indicator disappears.
+This doesn't interfere with functionality (their pick up location and time is still saved even if no longer highlighted).

 # GitHub Pages
 The published site can be viewed here: [NourishKing Website](https://nourish-king.vercel.app/)